ablaze-youth-group-lesson-plans/does-God-exist-finetuning/README.md

 Q. Does the multiverse theory point to inside the room or outside the room?
 (A. outside, since it would be outside space, time and matter)
 Q. Yet scientists assume a multiverse generator is spatial, temporal and has material properties - is that reasonable given the previous answer?
 (A. it's contradictory, and doesn't explain how the multiverse generator began to exist)

-- Read Romans 1:21-22 - do you see any connection as why smart people with Ph.D's aren't willing to see the evidence that God exists?

-- Play multiverse.mp4 starting from 43:13 to 49:54 (6 mins)
+Read all the fine-tuned examples from a locational level, then ask yourself the following:

+Q. What kind of being could create the universe from nothing yet act purposefully enough to design a universe fine-tuned for life?

+- Show Krauss' quote
+  Q. When physicists say the universe began to exist out of nothing, do they meahn absolutely nothing?
+(A. no. They changed the definition of nothing.
+Which means they still can't around to explain how something arose out of nothing)
+  Q. Laurence Krauss, Ph.D in Physics tries to explain the multiverse and how our universe (space, time, matter) began to exist.
+Can you spot how he illogically introduces space, matter, and time before they began to exist?

+If time permits, go through the fine-tuning examples from a locational level (as opposed to a foundational and regional which the other devotional stations will have)

 # Station 4 - Is Fine-Tuning the result of design?

-Play the video file "EverybodyAgrees.mp4"
+Play the video file "EverybodyAgrees.mp4" then play

-Read all the fine-tuned examples, then ask yourself the following:

-Q. What kind of being could create the universe from nothing yet act purposefully enough to design a universe fine-tuned for life?

 # Conclusion